Enochteo/CS-PROJECT/README.md

 # CS-PHARMACY

-This Django-based pharmacy module is part of a virtual hospital system for educational purposes.
+This Django-based pharmacy module is a part to a virtual hospital system for educational purposes.
 It simulates basic healthcare functionalities such as managing prescriptions, checking controlled drugs, and validating